getodk/docs/odkx-src/tables-managing.rst

   Prior to any deployment, you should sync your device to your server and export the data table and copy the exported CSV file back on top of the simple CSV file that you created above.

-  This ensures that the additional fields required by the ODK tools are properly populated and that a server-managed revision number is added to the data rows so that all devices will have the same internal ids for all of your data rows.
+  This ensures that the additional fields required by the ODK-X tools are properly populated and that a server-managed revision number is added to the data rows so that all devices will have the same internal ids for all of your data rows.
 This eliminates the possibility of the :file:`tables.init` mechanism introducing duplicate records and speeds the sync process and minimizes the occurrence of conflicts across the devices when these devices first sync to the server.

 .. warning::